brainhack-school2020/BHS_project_Jonathan/README.md

 ### Data

-I will be using data from 10 ?? sample subjects from the Human Connectome Project, including:
+I will be using data from a small sample of subjects from the Human Connectome Project, including:

 - Preprocessed high resolution anatomical MR scan